 The architecture of a revolution is sustainable – to an extent

-To wrap up this perspective on a revolution’s lessons on architecture is a final brief (yet surprising) consideration which comes in the form of user-generated sustainability, whereas the people have managed to look out for impressive sustainability initiatives without the funding or expertise.
-Ranging from recycling initiatives, to the addition of vegetation to streets and buildings alike, to full-on studies on endangered buildings’ live-load capacities that allowed the spontaneous protester-generated regulation of visitors’ quotas within these structures, these initiatives have shown a kind of care for sustainability that non-architects share with us.
+To wrap up this perspective on a revolution’s lessons on architecture is a final brief (yet surprising) consideration that comes in the form of user-generated sustainability, whereas the people have managed to look out for impressive sustainability initiatives without the funding or expertise.
+Ranging from recycling initiatives to the addition of vegetation to streets and buildings alike, to full-on studies on endangered buildings’ live-load capacities that allowed the spontaneous protester-generated regulation of visitors’ quotas within these structures, these initiatives have shown a kind of care for sustainability that non-architects share with us.

-This experience could be classified as valuable as much of the theoretical and practical coursework I have studied at university, if not more, as it helped me view as a much more vibrant and animated part of our lives than what I’d previously believed.
+This experience could be classified as valuable as much of the theoretical and practical coursework I have studied at university, if not more, as it helped me view it as a much more vibrant and animated part of our lives than what I’d previously believed.
 The architecture of a revolution is one of change, of unexpected twists and turns that go against the very intricate planning we tend to make.
 It is destructive of our ideas yet constructive of the societies we’d dreamed of creating under those ideas.
-It is a lesson learned, the we as architects, need to listen actively to the demands of the people around us.
+It is a lesson learned, we as architects, need to listen actively to the demands of the people around us.